 Note.
-The date you first became a U.S. resident for tax purposes is not always the same as the date you first became a U.S. lawful permanent resident.
+The date you first became a U.S. resident for tax purposes is not always the same as the date you first became a U.S. LPR.
 For details on U.S. residency (including the substantial presence test), see Pub.
 519.